LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 This alternative should only be used when the user knows a priori that the category predicates will not be specialized or redefined by descendant objects of the object importing the category.
-Its advantage is that, when the ``optimize`` compiler flag is turned on, the Logtalk compiler will try to optimize the calls by using :term:`static binding`.
+Its advantage is that, when the :ref:`optimize <flag_optimize>` compiler flag is turned on, the Logtalk compiler will try to optimize the calls by using :term:`static binding`.
 When :term:`dynamic binding` is used due to e.g. the lack of sufficient information at compilation time, the performance is similar to calling the category predicate using a message to :term:`self` (in both cases a predicate lookup caching mechanism is used).

 .. _categories_parametric: